 The problem with such gels are threefold:

-- They must be applied for an hour
+- You must apply it for an hour

-- Risks of hypothermia are increased in large burns
+- Risks of hypothermia increase in large burns

 - Viscous liquid from the gel can interfere with the burn.